Skip to content

 <script setup lang="ts">

-import MainLayout from '@/views/layouts/main.vue'
+import DefaultLayout from './default.layout.vue'

 </script>